snalahi/Foundations-Data-Data-Everywhere/README.md

 Archive - What should they do with their data when it gets old?
 How do they know when it's time?
 Destroy - Should they ever dispose of any data?
 If so, when and how?

+Stakeholders hold a stake in the project.
+They are people who have invested time and resources into a project and are interested in the outcome.